SERVIR-WA/GALUP/training/1_lu/exercises/m2_exercise2.md

 10. Export as a PDF file.

 ## 4.Result

+Now, you can easily find out the area with the lowest accessibility to medical resource by reviewing the map.

 - See the example map, Distance to Health Facility in THLD District, in this pdf [here](https://github.com/SERVIR-WA/GALUP/blob/master/training/1_lu/pdf_download/DistanceToHF.pdf)